Learn WIP with Joy – File Protection Deep Dive – Part 3

 Notice the filename of the key matches the Unique container name value as shown above.

-This private key is turn protected by DPAPI using a symmetric key known as the User Master Key which is derived from the user logon credentials using some salt.
-The User Master Key itself is stored protected to the location %APPDATA%\Microsoft\Protect\{User SID}
+This private key is protected by DPAPI using a symmetric key known as the User Master Key, which is derived from the user logon credentials using some salt.
+The User Master Key itself is stored and protected to the location %APPDATA%\Microsoft\Protect\{User SID}

 If you go to the location mentioned, you will see that the folder is empty.
 However, checking the folder properties will reveal that it actually contains files.
 (The files in this location are protected OS files)